FIM4Science/OpenFIM/README.md

 Contributions are welcome!
 Here's how you can contribute to this project:

-1. Fork the repository.

-2. Create a new branch:
+1. Create a new branch:
    ```bash
    git checkout -b feature/your-feature
    ```

-3. Make your changes and commit them:
+2. Make your changes and commit them:
    ```bash
    git commit -m "Add your commit message here"
    ```

-4. Push your changes to your forked repository:
+3. Push your changes to your forked repository:
    ```bash
    git push origin feature/your-feature
    ```

-5. Open a pull request in the original repository.
+4. Open a pull request.

 ## License